 Deliver Your Diagnosis or Treatment with a Prescription for Hope.

 There are choices for pancreatic cancer patients.
 The choices begin with knowledge.
-Tell your patients to contact the Patient and Liaison Services (PALS) program at the Pancreatic Cancer Action Network.
+Tell your patients to contact the PanCAN Patient Services at the Pancreatic Cancer Action Network.
 Patients will find hope here.

-Dedicated PALS Associates are available by phone or email to provide a variety of resources including:
+Dedicated PanCAN Patient Services Case Managers are available by phone or email to provide a variety of resources including:

 - Personalized and simplified clinical trials searches using our database – the most comprehensive and accurate in the United States.
 We recommend that all patients consider clinical trials each time a new treatment approach is discussed.